itsneufox/itsneufox.github.io/openmp-server-deploy/part-b.md

    wget https://github.com/openmultiplayer/open.mp/releases/download/v1.2.0.2670/open.mp-linux-x86.tar.gz
    ```

-   {: .important }
+   {: .important-title }
+   > **Note**
+   >
-   > **Note:** In this guide, we are downloading the static version.
-Be sure to check the [latest release](https://github.com/openmultiplayer/open.mp/releases) and right-click the intended file to copy the link.
+   > In this guide, we are downloading the static version.
+   >Be sure to check the [latest release](https://github.com/openmultiplayer/open.mp/releases) and right-click the intended file to copy the link.

 2. Extract the downloaded files:
    ```bash